Find A Tour

 - Max Group Size

-- The properties we stay at include inns, cabins and small hotels.
-At a minimum you will have one queen bed and a private bathroom.
+- The properties we stay at include motels, lodges, B&Bs, inns, cabins and small hotels.
+All rooms will have either a king, queen or double bed and a private bathroom.
 Our properties all underscore our philosophy to utilize small-scale accommodation that offer character and cleanliness, pursue sound environmental practices and support other local operators.

 - Air conditioned 15 pasenger van.